Paramvir12121/Serverless-Feedback-Form/README.md

 This repository contains Terraform configurations to automate the deployment of a serverless feedback form on AWS.
 Feedback submitted through the form is processed by a Lambda function, stored in DynamoDB, and an SNS notification is triggered if necessary.
 The feedback form webpage is hosted on an S3 bucket and is connected to the REST API Gateway.

 ### !
-Please not that this Repository is WORK IN PROGRESS and is NOT Complete in its function.
+Please note that this Repository is WORK IN PROGRESS and is NOT Complete in its function.

 ## 📋 Table of Contents